 For Colby, practicing in community association law is exciting and brings variety to her practice.
 Working alongside and providing continuing education courses and counsel to managers and Boards of Directors is intellectually rewarding as she has an opportunity to provide a detailed, yet understandable, analyses of legal questions.

 As a member of the Community Association Institute, Colby has learned that genuine connections along with savvy marketing techniques foster growth both for her clients as well as community association operations at large.
 The Florida Association for Women Lawyers (FAWL) named Colby a “Leader in Law” in 2020.
 She was published in the FAWL Journal for her discussion on gender politics and the use of campaign finances on childcare expenses incurred by candidates.
+Colby is also a contributor to the Legal Scoop on Southwest Florida Real Estate blog.
+Her articles include:

 While a student at the University of Georgia School of Law, Colby acted as a notes editor on the Journal of Intellectual Property.
 More recently, she is a past president of the St. Johns Association for Women Lawyers (“St. JAWL”).
 In this role, Colby taught continuing education courses for attorneys on topics such as women in politics and political gender gaps.